 Office of Academic Advising

-We provide direct advising services for Pre-Health, Exploratory, Non-Degree and undergraduate students terminated from their major.
+The Office of Academic Advising also provides direct advising services for Pre-Health, Exploratory, Non-Degree, and undergraduate students terminated from their major.

 Exploratory, Undeclared and Undergraduate Non-Degree Students